 The Amityville Horror House

-Crime Scene Location in Amityville, New York, United States
+Crime Scene Location in Amityville, New York

 This is the Amityville Horror House.

-Originally, the address was 112 Ocean Avenue.
+The original address was 112 Ocean Avenue.
 However, it was renumbered following the murders.

 When the police arrived at the house, they found the six victims lying face down in their beds.
 They had been shot in cold blood while they slept.